microsoft/AcademicContent/Labs/AI and Machine Learning/Video Indexer/Video Indexer.md

 	_Adding the subscription key_

 1. Return to the [Video Indexer API portal](https://www.videoindexer.ai/), click the profile icon in the upper-right corner, and select **Settings** from the menu.
 Ensure that the "Account" tab is selected.
-Then click **Copy** to copy your Account ID to the clipboard.
+Then click **Copy** to copy your account ID to the clipboard.

 	![Copying the Video Indexer account ID](Images/portal-copy-account-id.png)